Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Introduction

 The second part of the paper is concerned with the convergence properties of RHMC.
 This process was studied in \cite{RHMC} where it was established that it is \textit{geometrically ergodic}.
 However, it is not clear whether such an approach can provide dimension independent convergence rates.
 The earlier work of \cite{dolbeault2015hypocoercivity} studies the corresponding Fokker-Planck equation, tracking the evolution of densities rather than conditional expectations.
 In recent years, there has been great success in obtaining dimension-free convergence rates of MCMC schemes for strongly log-concave targets with bounded Hessians; see for example \cite{dalalyan2017theoretical,durmus2017nonasymptotic,mangoubi2017rapid,bou2018coupling,dwivedi2018log}.
 In particular, in relation to HMC, the papers \cite{mangoubi2017rapid,bou2018coupling} use coupling techniques to obtain convergence rates in terms of Wasserstein or total variation distances, but these usually leverage independent momentum refreshment to obtain a Markov process in the location components only.
 We establish here these convergence rates in weighted Wasserstein distance using coupling ideas, and also in $L^2$ using \textit{hypocoercivity}; see, e.g., \cite{dric2009hypocoercivity,pavliotis2014stochastic}.
 The rates we provide may generally not be the optimal ones for specific scenarios.
 However, the optimal rates for a specific scenario can be obtained by solving a multivariate optimisation problem. \citet{dolbeault2015hypocoercivity} also uses hypocoercivity, albeit with a much different flavour, and does not seem to provide explicit rates.
 After the first version of the present paper appeared online, the approach of \cite{dolbeault2015hypocoercivity} was extended in \citet{andrieu2018hypercoercivity} to cover several PDMPs, including BPS, Zig-Zag and RHMC.
+Even more recently, the paper \cite{lu2020explicit} appeared online, proving $L^2$ rates for three PDMPs (BPS, Zig-Zag and RHMC).